Java Card tutorial

 We have published the application's source code in GitHub.
 Feel free to download and modify it as a way to learn how to build a Java Card application using the Fidesmo platform.

 What you need for this tutorial

 - Our “Hello Fidesmo!”
 Java Card example, available as a GitHub repository.
-Feel free to use it as a template for your own projects.
+It builds using ant with

 - A contactless reader, for the last part of this tutorial.
-If you haven’t one around, jump directly to this tutorial [coming soon!] that shows how to install the application using an Android phone.
+If you haven't one around, once you have built your cardlet you can skip to the next tutorial and install it using an Android phone with our Fidesmo App.

 In this section, we’ll see how the example application is implemented.
 Oracle has quite comprehensive documentation (this guide for example), so we will keep it short.

 All Java Card applications (called “cardlets” for some reason) must extend the abstract

 When the cardlet is installed onto a smart card, the